elbeardmorez/nixTools/file/README.md

                               files. a match against this string will result in skipping of a target
                               (default: '')
+      -npc|--no-period-compression  : do not compress multiple period '.' characters into a single '.'
     and TRANSFORMS is:  a delimited list of transform type (default: lower|spaces|underscores|dashes)
       'lower'  : convert all alpha characters to lower case